AllenSikorski/lutron-mqtt-retrofit/hardware/hardware_assembly_and_soldering.md

-# 🧰 Soldering Guide: ESP32-Controlled Retrofit for Lutron RMJ-16R-DV-B
+# 🧰 Hardware Assembly Guide: ESP32-Controlled Retrofit for Lutron RMJ-16R-DV-B

-This guide walks you through the full process of modifying a Lutron RMJ-16R-DV-B relay module to integrate with an ESP32 for Home Assistant control via MQTT.
-You'll bypass the battery, solder directly to the button pads, and use optocouplers to safely trigger the device.
+This guide walks you through the full hardware retrofit and assembly process for converting a Lutron RMJ-16R-DV-B relay module into an ESP32-controlled unit, integrated with Home Assistant via MQTT.
+You'll bypass the internal battery, solder directly to button pads, add optocouplers, and complete all physical wiring inside a weatherproof junction box.

 ---